 Fit Your Skills With Their Needs

 Just like you found a great career match for your skill set with your employer, Boards have defined roles for each Director.
-You will want to make sure what you bring to the table in the terms of skills and abilities match the set of responsibilities, and skills that are required to succeed on the board.
+You will want to make sure what you bring to the table in terms of skills and abilities match the set of responsibilities and skills that are required to succeed on the board.
 Find out what challenges the Board is facing, and position yourself as someone who can help with the solutions.
 Most Boards are looking for people with expertise in HR, fundraising, legal, marketing, and finance.
-These skills are nearly always in high-demand.
+These skills are nearly always in high demand.

 Let your Excitement Show

 Let the organization know that you are passionate about their mission.
 You aren’t just there to be on a Board, you are there because you believe in the mission and what you can contribute to help the non-profit reach its goals.